 Landing pages are often perceived as sales tools but they are also a great way to organize your content.
 Ideally, each service, product or offering should have a landing page.
 A website is basically a large store with many different sections and shelves.
 In order for the visitors to navigate the store, you need to place pointers everywhere and assign a dedicated place for each product.
 A landing page is essentially a dedicated place for each offering.

-Think about product groupings that can make navigation easier for the visitors.
+Think about product groupings that can make navigation easier for visitors.
 If various products perform the same function, you can help visitors find and compare them by placing them on the same page.

 Just like a physical retail store your website need clear navigation.
 Headlines and menus are navigational elements of the website that greatly improve the user experience.
 Come up with creative and concise headlines that communicate the gist of the offering.
 Headlines are intended to sell, but they also tell the visitors exactly what to expect at the very moment they land on a website page.

 Avoid cluttered navigation bars.
-A navigation bar is a menu bar usually found at the top right corner or the top part of the website.
+A navigation bar is a menu bar usually found at the top right corner of the top part of the website.
 You want to place the most important pages at the very top of the navigation bar, and then allow users to choose options from the drop-down menus.

 Get rid of long drop-down menus.
-Drop down menus are great for keeping the content clean and organized.
+Dropdown menus are great for keeping the content clean and organized.
 Consider the principle “less is more” and only keep the most important menu items.

 The simplest way to organize your website content is to make a map.
 This is done easily but is often forgotten about as business owners rush to creating content instead of planning it first.
 Understand the hierarchy of your website and how each element relates to each other.
 You would usually have a homepage at the first level with contact, about, and product offerings pages at a lower level.